NLeSC/guide/intellectual_property/software_licenses.md

 2. The freedom to redistribute copies so you can help your neighbor (freedom 2).
 3. The freedom to distribute copies of your modified versions to others (freedom 3).
 By doing this you can give the whole community a chance to benefit from your changes.
 Access to the source code is a precondition for this.

 These four freedoms together effectively neutralize copyright: freedoms 1 and 3 let you create derivative works, and freedoms 2 and 3 let you make copies.

 Note that it's perfectly fine to sell copies of Free software, or warranty, or development services; this is about freedom to do things with the software, not about its price.

-Note that there are two other, similar definitions in use, the Open Source Institute's [Open Source Definition](https://opensource.org/osd-annotated) and the [Debian Free Software Guidelines](https://www.debian.org/social_contract#guidelines).
+There are two other, similar definitions in use, the Open Source Institute's [Open Source Definition](https://opensource.org/osd-annotated) and the [Debian Free Software Guidelines](https://www.debian.org/social_contract#guidelines).
 The Free Software definition above, due to Richard Stallman, is the simplest and most concise, and in practice the categories they define are almost identical.

 Software that is not Free is proprietary.
 Software that you're not allowed to copy or modify falls into this category, as does software with usage restrictions, e.g. "For research use only" or "For non-commercial use only".

 There are some confusingly-named subcategories of proprietary software. _Freeware_ is software that can be copied without paying anyone, but comes without source and cannot be modified. _Shared source_ comes with source, but without permission to modify.
 Neither of these are Free in the above sense.

-### Derivative software
+## Derivative software

 Within the category of Free software, there are several subcategories, which are distinguished by what is allowed when making derivative software.
 There are two basic ways of making a derivative work of a program or library: modifying it (forking), and combining it with other software (e.g. using a library in your program).
 Of course, you can modify and then combine as well.